-In Military Name-Change, U.S. Pacific Command Becomes U.S. Indo-Pacific Command
+In Military Name Change, U.S. Pacific Command Becomes U.S. Indo-Pacific Command

 In a largely symbolic move aimed at reflecting new national priorities, the Pentagon is changing the name of the Pacific Command to the U.S. Indo-Pacific Command.